 Bernard Cammarata entered into an employment agreement with the Company dated as of January 30, 1994 providing for his employment as the Company's President and Chief Executive Officer until January 31, 1998 and thereafter until terminated by either Mr. Cammarata or the Company.
 Mr. Cammarata's base salary is currently set at a rate of \$850,000.
 Pursuant to his agreement, Mr. Cammarata participates in LRPIP and is entitled to earn for each award cycle up to 70% of his base salary as a target award or up to 105% as a maximum award.
-He also is entitled to receive up to 50% of his base salary as a target award or up to 100% as a maximum award under MIP.
+Pursuant to his agreement, he also is entitled to receive up to 50% of his base salary as a target award or up to 100% as a maximum award under MIP.
 Mr. Cammarata is entitled to annual option grants covering no less than 50,000 shares or such larger number as the Executive Compensation Committee deems appropriate.
 The options vest 33 1/3% per year and are exercisable for 10 years.
-The option grant for Fiscal 1995 covered 75,000 shares.
+The option grant for fiscal 1996 covered 75,000 shares.
 The Committee retains the right to substitute for an option grant a grant of shares having an equivalent value.
-Mr. Cammarata also received a four-year grant covering 150,000 shares of Performance Stock.
-See Long-Term Incentive Plan -- Performance Awards in Fiscal 1995, footnote (2), at page 12.
+Mr. Cammarata received in fiscal 1995 a four-year grant covering 150,000 shares of performance-based deferred stock ("Performance Stock").
+The Performance Stock vests at a maximum rate of 37,500 shares (25%) each year in which consolidated Company earnings per share from continuing operations increases by 15% over the prior year (or any other year beginning on or after January 29, 1994, if higher) or in which the cumulative compound growth rate equals or exceeds 15%.
+Reduced vesting rates apply in the case of lower rates are at or below 10%.
+Unvested shares will fully vest in fiscal 1998 upon attainment of a cumulative compound earnings growth rate of 12 1/2% over the four year period.
+Dividends accrue on the Performance Stock, but are payable only when and if shares vest.
+No Performance Stock has vested to date.